Fif3r22/git_practice/README.md

 * I like computers
 * GitHub looks cool

-There you have it, folks
+There you have it, folks.

+## Side Note
+My favorite food is pizza.